Projects

 Kamran Assadi

-Kamran Assadi migrated to U.S from Iran in 1984.
+Kamran Assadi came to the U.S from Iran in 1984.
 He attended CSULB from 1985-1990 studying painting and drawing.
-From 1990-1999, he produced several bodies of work in mixed media, painting, sculpture and photography.
-In 1999, co-founded Utopia good food & fine art as a hybrid restaurant and gallery, exhibited over 100 solo and group shows featuring emerging and established local and international artists.
+Since 1990, he has produced several bodies of work in mixed media, painting, sculpture and photography, as well as exhibited over 100 solo and group shows featuring emerging and established local and international artists.

 In 2001, Kamran co-founded Long Beach FLOOD Inc. with the desire to raise awareness as well as engender appreciation for new and emergent art, exposing aesthetic sensibilities that exist outside those of the mainstream.
 As one of FLOOD's productions, SoundWalk, an international indoor/outdoor sound installations event in downtown Long Beach, was inaugurated in 2004 and continued for 10 years.